 - 2.156 Openreach expressed concerns that the mixed usage rule encroaches on regulation imposed on business connectivity services in the BCMR.
-It argued that before imposing the mixed usage DPA remedy, which impacts business connectivity products, we should identify a competition problem in the business connectivity market.131 It claimed that we have failed to identify such concerns and that, even if these concerns were identified, we have failed to explain why they could not be addressed by the remedies imposed within the BCMR.132 - 2.157 We disagree with Openreach's view that, in order to impose a mixed usage PIA remedy, we need to have identified a competition concern in the business connectivity market.
+It argued that before imposing the mixed usage PIA remedy, which impacts business connectivity products, we should identify a competition problem in the business connectivity market.
+It claimed that we have failed to identify such concerns and that, even if these concerns were identified, we have failed to explain why they could not be addressed by the remedies imposed within the BCMR.
+It argued that before imposing the mixed usage PIA remedy, which impacts business connectivity products, we should identify a competition problem in the business connectivity market.
+It claimed that we have failed to explain why they could not be addressed by the remedies imposed within the BCMR.
+It argued that before imposing the mixed usage PIA remedy, which impacts business connectivity products, we should identify a competition problem in the business connectivity market.
+It claimed that we have failed to identify such concerns and that, even if these concerns were identified, we have - 2.157 We disagree with Openreach's view that, in order to impose a mixed usage PIA remedy, we need to have identified a competition concern in the business connectivity market.
 The mixed usage PIA remedy is specifically targeted at addressing the competition concerns we have identified within the WLA market.
 It is not aimed at addressing competition concerns that fall outside the scope of this review and it does not seek to address any competition concerns within the business connectivity market.